viboverse/functional-programming-jamk/materials/09-keyword-list-and-map.md

         where: w.temp < 20,
         select: w

 These characteristics are what prompted keyword lists to be the default mechanism for passing options to functions in Elixir.
-In chapter 5, when we discussed the if/2 macro, we mentioned that the following syntax is supported:
+In previous lesson we discussed the if/2 macro, we mentioned that the following syntax is supported:

     iex> if false, do: :this, else: :that
     :that

-The do: and else: pairs form a keyword list!
+The do: and else: pairs form a keyword list.
 In fact, the call above is equivalent to:

     iex> if(false, [do: :this, else: :that])
     :that